 Ritual Machine 1: Drinking Together Whilst Apart

-This machine was designed for a couple and their young son living in Edinburgh.
-The ethnographic work revealed shared pleasures together and frustrations when separated.
+This machine was designed for a family in Edinburgh: a couple and their young son.
+Our ethnographic work revealed shared pleasures together and frustrations when separated.
 A shared pleasure was the couple’s enjoyment of “having a drink” together, at the end of the day, when their son is finally asleep and all the chores have been done.
 This Ritual Machine has a beer bottle opener that is connected to the Internet.
 On opening a bottle of beer while on a work trip, the Ritual Machine pours a glass of wine at home, thus interpreting a ritual that usually takes place when both participants are together at home.
 The Machine poses questions about whether activities people enjoy together can be kept when separated, and if the spontaneous nature of this family custom can be maintained.

 Ritual Machine 2: Anticipation of Time Together

 This machine counts down to a significant event.
 The couple in this family live in London but are regularly separated due to work trips.
-They often take a holiday together, and look forward to these trips of reuniting.
+They often take a holiday together and look forward to these trips of reuniting.
 The anticipation of being together again and going on holiday, became the focus for the design of this Ritual Machine.
 Our ethnographic work revealed our participants’ preferences for minimalistic and monochromatic decor, which the design of this Ritual Machine needed to meet.
 Inspired by this insight and by the aesthetics and kinetic tension in flip boards from airports and train stations, where there is a build-up of expectation induced by the mechanical movement of the letters, this Ritual Machine alludes to the sense of excitement associated with travel.
 The anticipation for the mechanical cascading of the dots is analogue to the anticipation of the next trip or time together.
-Ritual Machine 2 lived with our participants for a few weeks and they named it Richard.

 Ritual Machine 3: Connecting Through Housework